 As a natural hand holder I have always wanted people to feel more heard, more understood and to experience more compassion.

 I realised from an early age that the 'system' we have been taught to live in has caused much suffering.
 It is a system that places value on our appearance, intelligence, wealth, productivity, health, physical ability, sexual preference/identity plus many other classifications.
 How can we all thrive in a system which operates like an exclusive club that not everyone can join?
-The truth is we can't and the trauma of not being validated and honoured as the magnificent and majestic beings we are has wounded us all.
+The truth is we can't and the trauma of not being respected and validated as the magnificent and majestic beings that we are has wounded us all.